JamesDConley/GLaDOS_Server/README.md

 If you want to leave the server running you can build the container inside tmux, or modify the docker file to run the server directly.

-The first time the model runs it will download the model to
+The first time the model runs it will download the base model, which is `togethercomputer/GPT-NeoXT-Chat-Base-20B`.

+GLaDOS is fine-tuned on ShareGPT data.
+ShareGPT data is available under a CC0 (No rights reserved) license https://huggingface.co/datasets/RyokoAI/ShareGPT52K

+## License
+Apache 2.0 License, see LICENSE.md